The best hotels in Innsbruck

 The other big one: ignoring the Kurtaxe.
 It's not included in the listed rate at most Innsbruck properties and adds €1.80-2.50 per person per night.
 On a 5-night stay for two people, that's up to €25 extra at checkout.
 Not a deal-breaker, but know it's coming.

-Innsbruck's best neighborhoods
+Innsbruck's best hotel regions

 Prioritize Altstadt if this is your first visit.
 You'll walk to the Goldenes Dachl in 3 minutes and never need a bus.
 Mariahilf and Pradl are solid for repeat visitors who want local life without the markup.